 After a regular nature walk, we find ways to incorporate all the exciting aspects of the walk to explore at home with nature themed tray.
 This time we observed a variety of birds fluttering from tree to tree and decided to make a nest and learn about different types of birds and their eggs.

 Following children’s interests, I aim to offer activities that drive their curiosity further.
-Children at this age love matching objects to 2-d images exploring details at their own pace soaking in all the information their senses are feeding their young minds.
+Children at this age love matching objects to 2D images exploring details at their own pace soaking in all the information their senses are feeding their young minds.

 Our body is a complex machine and children need to learn what helps it function the best from an early age.